Elihu Club

-Elihu Club or Elihu is the fourth oldest senior society at Yale University, New Haven, CT.
+Elihu Club or Elihu is the fifth oldest senior society at Yale University, New Haven, CT.
 It was founded in 1903 and takes its name from Elihu Yale.
+Elihu is one of the "ancient eight", which includes Mace and Chain, Book and Snake, Berzalius, St. Elmo’s Society, Scroll and Key, Skull and Bones, and Wolf’s Head Society.

 History

 The Elihu Club was founded by eleven students in 1903 as an "open senior society", rather than a secret society.
-At the time, this was considered in "variance with accepted traditions" at Yale and "an interesting democratic innovation". its name from Elihu Yale who was the primary benefactor of Yale College.
+At the time, this was considered in "variance with accepted traditions" at Yale and "an interesting democratic innovation."
+The society derives its name from Elihu Yale, who was the primary benefactor of Yale College.
 Its purpose is: "To foster among its members, by earnest work and good fellowship a stronger affection for Yale; a broader view of undergraduate life and its aims; a deeper and more helpful friendship for one another; and to give its members, after graduation, an additional tie to bind them to Yale and each other."